Beginner’s Mind

 like lint to the familiar.

 At our Monthly Gatherings, we have been meditating and reflecting on this season of letting go, going within, and paying attention to what is asking to be seen.
 This inquiry has led us to many surprising places.
-It truly is amazing what comes out of allowing time and space to look at our lives with a beginner’s mind.
+It truly is amazing what comes from allowing time and space to look at our lives with a beginner’s mind.

 Beginner’s mind, a term in Buddhism, describes a mind that remains curious, open to possibilities, and free from expectations.